stiffpoo/handcash-csharp/README.md

 ## License

 This library is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-### Special Thanks

-To the [HandCash](http://handcash.io/) devs for building a clean, quick and feature rich Bitcoin Cash Wallet with simple, user-friendly $handles !

-To [zquestz](https://github.com/zquestz) for the inspiration to write and publish my first library and respository!
-May be small and simple but you know what they say, "you'll always remember your first" :)

 [License-URL]: http://opensource.org/licenses/MIT
 [License-Image]: https://img.shields.io/npm/l/express.svg